-By the end of the activity, participants will be able to identify the in-country mechanisms for protecting the rights of PLHIV.
+By the end of the activity, participants will be able to identify the -Facilitator's instructions in-country mechanisms for protecting their rights.

-- -Facilitator's instructions - -In-country mechanisms
+-In-country mechanisms

 - Share the objective of the activity with the group. - 2.
-Ask participants to reflect on Activity 5.1 What are Human Rights? and Activity 5.2 Human Rights of PLHIV. - Ask participants to think and talk about how PLHIV can access those rights in their country.
-Participants should mention in-country mechanisms available, if they are aware of their existence. - Ask if anyone in the group knows of any PLHIV who had reported acts of discrimination and sought redress through any of the mechanisms and encourage them to share those experiences if they are comfortable doing so. - 5.
-After participants have shared, add any mechanisms available in-country that they left out or might not be aware of.
-Ensure that you tell them where these mechanisms are located and how they can encourage PLHIV to access them.
+Ask participants to reflect on Activity 4.1: What are Human Rights? and Activity 4.2: What are my rights in relation to HIV? - 3.
+Ask participants to think and talk about how they can access those rights in their country.
+Participants should mention in-country mechanisms available, if they are aware of their existence. - 4.
+Ask if anyone in the group had reported acts of discrimination and sought redress through any of the mechanisms, and encourage them to share their experiences if they are comfortable doing so. - 5.
+After participants have shared, add any mechanisms available in-country that participants left out or might not be aware of.
+Ensure that you tell them where these mechanisms are located and how they can access them.
 At this time you could also provide participants with copies of a list of in-country mechanisms.
-These may include the following: - Human Rights desks - Workplace policy - Legislation non-discrimination provision within the employment law - HIV-related reporting and redress system - Formal legal services - Programmes to ensure adequate training in non-discrimination - Informed consent and confidentiality for Health Workers - 6.
-Close by emphasising that PLHIV have the right to report acts of discrimination and seek redress through in-country mechanisms in the event that they believe that their rights have been infringed.
-Health Workers should see it as their responsibility to respect the rights of PLHIV and to inform them of the mechanisms that exist in-country to provide redress for a breach of their rights.
+These may include the following: - Human Rights desks - Workplace policy - Legislation non-discrimination provision within the employment law - HIV-related reporting and redress system - Formal legal services - Programmes to ensure adequate training in non-discrimination - Informed consent and confidentiality for healthcare workers - 6.
+Close by emphasising that it is the right of PLHIV to report acts of discrimination and seek redress through in-country mechanisms in the event that they believe that their rights have been infringed.